-Top 5 3rd Quarter Trades of Ar - GuruFocus.com
+Top 5 3rd Quarter Trades of AR - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Armbruster Capital Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were ARGI Investment Services, LLC’s top five trades of the quarter.

-During the quarter, Armbruster Capital Management, Inc. bought 15,900 shares of ARCA:DIA for a total holding of 17,098.
-The trade had a 1.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $316.85.
+ARGI Investment Services, LLC reduced their investment in NAS:VGIT by 929,332 shares.
+The trade had a 1.89% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $60.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Armbruster Capital Management, Inc. reduced their investment in ARCA:VV by 27,950 shares.
-The trade had a 1.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $181.11.
+During the quarter, ARGI Investment Services, LLC bought 302,796 shares of NAS:IEI for a total holding of 1,302,691.
+The trade had a 1.21% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $118.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Armbruster Capital Management, Inc. bought 35,524 shares of BATS:VFVA for a total holding of 425,620.
-The trade had a 0.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.11.
+During the quarter, ARGI Investment Services, LLC bought 823,505 shares of ARCA:SPTS for a total holding of 3,130,795.
+The trade had a 0.83% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $29.23.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 11,700-share investment in ARCA:IWB.
-Previously, the stock had a 0.66% weight in the equity portfolio.
-Shares traded for an average price of $218.33 during the quarter.
+ARGI Investment Services, LLC reduced their investment in NAS:SHY by 300,674 shares.
+The trade had a 0.82% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $82.09.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.